 Play is at the heart of our program.
 Children may choose to explore dramatic play, sensory activities, building and art.
 We offer simple, open ended toys made of natural materials such as wood, shells, silks and stones.
 In our classrooms play is child driven.
 Children may explore individual, parallel, or cooperative play.

-After cleanup, when all the toys are put back in their place, the children hunt around as the teacher tells a simple, impromptu story often exploring themes of play and/or conflicts that have happened in the classroom.
+After cleanup, when all the toys are put back in their place, the teacher tells a simple, impromptu story often exploring themes of play and/or conflicts that have happened in the classroom.

 Our circles are collections of seasonally inspired songs, poetry, movement, and games to help develop bodily awareness, listening, and wonder.

 Children are free to explore the natural world, run, play and help in the garden.
 The children plant, tend and harvest vegetables, herbs and flowers.
 We go outside every day, rain or shine!